 - Backup files occupy backup storage.
 Each RDS instance is allocated a free quota on backup storage.
 If the amount of backup storage that you use exceeds the free quota, you are charged for the excess backup storage that you use.
 We recommend that you specify a backup cycle based on your business requirements to maximize the usage of the free quota.
 For more information about the free quota on backup storage, see View the free quota for backup storage of an ApsaraDB RDS for MariaDB instance.

-- For information about the billing method and billable items, see Billable items, billing methods, and pricing.
+- We recommend that you familiarize yourself with the billing methods and billable items.
+For more information, see Billable items, billing methods, and pricing.

-- For information about the pricing of backup space, see ApsaraDB RDS MySQL pricing.
+- For more information about the billing rules of the backup storage usage, see ApsaraDB RDS pricing.

-- Do not perform DDL operations during the backup.
-Otherwise, tables are locked and consequently the backup fails.
+- Do not execute DDL statements during a backup operation.
+If DDL statements are executed during a backup operation, the relevant tables are locked and the backup operation fails.

-- Backup files are retained for a specified time period.
-Download the backup files to your computer before they are deleted.
+- Backup files are retained for a specified period of time.
+Before the specified retention period elapses, we recommend that you download the backup files to your computer.

-ApsaraDB for RDS can automatically back up databases according to the backup policy you set.
+ApsaraDB RDS automatically backs up your RDS instance based on the backup policy that you specify.

 - Access RDS Instances, select a region at the top, and then click the ID of the target RDS instance.

 - In the left-side navigation pane, click Backup and Restoration.